 One tricky decision that employers face is whether a lot of industry experience is necessary for a marketing role, or if sufficient skills are enough to be successful.
 Marketing is a difficult industry to crack, so it’s understandable why you’d want to hire a tried and tested professional.

-As recruitment specialists, we know the value of hiring a skilled individual who doesn’t necessarily have the experience to match.
+We know the value of hiring a skilled individual who doesn’t necessarily have the experience to match.
 Experience is a valuable asset to have, but it’s impossible to gain this if you’re never hired due to being new in the field.

 The best marketing teams are formed from a diverse workforce – an organisation of long-term employees alone won’t reach its full potential.
 Jobs in marketing require all ranges of experience levels and you should bear this in mind when hiring your team.

 Advantages of Marketing Skills